webDva/jekyll-now/about.md

 # About *me*

 My name's *webdva* (or Jermaine Easterling).
 I'm a kind individual who's passionate about engineering and committed to building a future of prosperity for everyone and the world.
+One of my favorite hobbies is researching and learning about the combination of economics and philosophy.
+Currently, I'm studying non-convex mathematical optimization and I hope that it benefits people.

 ## Contact